I will be taking part in the Hertford Arts Trail 2021 as part of the Courtyard Arts and Hertford Town Council from Monday April 12th.

 I am a local artist in Cheshunt who likes to make work from various folk customs, myths, and legends with different narratives.
 I am fascinated with Cornish folk, May Day traditions, and customs around the world.

 My visuals are made across watercolours, sketch, pens, and pencil illustrations as I find these comfortable avenues to explore.

 I have a love of printmaking, which was a passionate method to make work in my higher education and hope to do more of in the future!

-I have been painting from films I hold most dear to me thematically through this past year such as,
+I have been painting from films I find relevant and compelling thematically through this past year such as,